-Driven by my lifelong passion for the guitar, I have been trying for years to understand how and in what way the sensitivity towards a certain aesthetic genre – in my case the flamenco toque – corresponds to the identification and definition of personal musical identity.
+Driven by my lifelong passion for the guitar, I have tried for years to understand how and in what way the sensitivity towards a certain aesthetic genre corresponds to the identification and definition of personal musical identity.
 In this titanic fight with flamenco, every minute on the guitar gives me insights and riches that I will check and write down in a writing project.
-A book that will soon see the light, and that I will have the pleasure of offering to anyone, embracing a guitar in the belief of perfecting their knowledge, or worse, having fun, you find yourself as involved in an authentic “tragedy in first person”.

 Blues for Armando

 Following my constitutive inability to live in a house, be it physical or spiritual, and the many and not always discernible acquaintances of what some call “decentralised self”, the project of investigation on my personal ethnographic identity, an interweaving of North and South, swamps and cliffs, sweat and spleen.
 A journey in search of my family roots, conducted under the spiritual guidance of my inseparable alter ego, Armando: who probably does not even exist.
 But the blues, he does play it well, like black people do, and as for tortellini and lambrusco, he is no second best at all, for sure.